Pop Up City: Integrating Energy, Water and Waste Management Systems for Deployed Camps

 How it works

-The Contest consists of four competitive rounds that contestants will pass through for a chance to win a grand prize of $2.0 million.
-Each round is designed to progress towards the development of a functioning and testable prototype integrated solution, capable of delivering the desired outcomes of the Contest.
+The contest consists of four competitive rounds that contestants will pass through for a chance to win the grand prize of $2.0 million.
+Each round was designed to progress towards the development of a functioning and testable prototype integrated solution, capable of delivering the desired outcomes of the contest.

 Description of image